 However, you can make multiple stops if you’re dotting around – a maximum of eight.

-For those who want something from a company with a bit more motoring heritage, RAC is a good shot too.
+For those who want something from a company with a bit more motoring heritage, RAC is a good shout too.

 A print-optimised version of your journey can be made too – or you can email and share it via social media.